Trap shooting: Champion shooters

-Youth shooting
+Youth shooting in the United States

 Trap shooting is becoming ever more popular among younger shooters.
 There are a number of programs geared towards encouraging youth shooting.

-The USA High School Clay Target League is the largest youth clay target shooting program in the world, with over 38,000 participants yearly.
+The USA High School Clay Target League is the largest youth clay target shooting program in the world, with nearly 50,000 participants yearly.
 The USAHSCTL runs high-school trap shooting leagues in various states nationwide, the largest of which is Minnesota, where 12,000 students from nearly 450 schools compete.
 All teams in USAHSCTL leagues are school-sanctioned as a prerequisite for team/league formation.
 The Minnesota State High School Clay Target League Championship is the largest trap shooting event in the world with over 8,000 student athletes participating in 2018.
 The League's motto is "Safety, Fun, Marksmanship - In that order."

 The Scholastic Clay Target Program (SCTP) is the second largest clay target program in the country, with just under 15,000 participants.
 SCTP promotes gun safety, personal responsibility, and sportsmanship among primary and secondary students.
 Teams compete at the local, state, and national level.
 Athletes are divided into four divisions based on academic grade level and experience: Rookie (fifth grade and below), Intermediate (sixth through eighth grades), Junior Varsity (ninth through twelfth grades), and Varsity (eleventh and twelfth grades with at least two years of experience at the Junior Varsity level).
 Trophies and college scholarships are awarded to third place, runner-up, and champion squads in each division at the SCTP National Championships, which are held concurrently with the first two days of the Grand American Trapshooting Championships in Sparta, Illinois.